meihodoliving/test/README.md

 ### Vercel
 1. Connect repository to Vercel
-2. Vercel will automatically detect the build settings from `vercel.json`
-3. Build command: `npm run build` (copies files to `public/` directory)
-4. Output directory: `public/`
-5. Auto-deployment on every push with custom domain support
+2. Auto-deployment on every push
+3. Custom domain support

 ### Netlify
 1. Drag and drop files or connect repository